Mayo Is The Condiment We Cant Live Without - Mandatory

 It would be a challenge to try to work chutney alone into a variety of dishes outside of Indian cuisine since it has a very distinct smack of spice and sugar.
 But swirl in our MVP, mayo, and you’ve got a versatile new condiment that heightens everything from coconut fried shrimp to bratwurst.

 If you still need something to hate on, might we suggest turning your anger toward the mayo impostor, Miracle Whip?
-Then dip another fry into a luxurious pool of rosemary aioli because mayo is oh so good.
+Then dip another

+fry into a luxurious pool of rosemary aioli, because you can no longer deny it, mayo is good.